karenlauwers/VeryCloudy/README.md

 **Year 1 Data Science thesis project — Karen Lauwers**

-VeryCloudy builds a cloud and weather intelligence system to predict which cloud types will occur at a specific location up to 3 days in advance.
+VeryCloudy builds a cloud and weather system to predict which cloud types will occur at a specific location up to 3 days in advance.

 The project has 4 phases:
 1. Build the cloud database** (data acquisition + enrichment)